Rudy Fernandez (actor): Awards

 Fernandez has won two FAMAS Best Actor awards for the action films Batuigas...
 Pasukuin si Waway (Batuigas...
-Make Waway Surrender) (1984) and Operation: Get Victor Corpus, The Rebel Soldier (1988).
+Make Waway Surrender) (1984) and Operation: Get Victor Corpus, the Rebel Soldier (1988).
 In addition to these wins, FAMAS has also nominated Rudy Fernandez an additional 13 times from 1976 to 1998.
 He also won two FAP Best Actor awards for Batuigas... and for Birador (1998).

 In 2007, FAMAS awarded him the Fernando Poe, Jr. Memorial Award.
 The next year, the Philippine Movie Press Club (PMPC) bestowed the 2008 Ulirang Artista Lifetime Achievement Award to Rudy Fernandez, at the 24th PMPC Star Awards for Movies.
 He was also the recipient of the Film Academy of the Philippines FPJ Lifetime Achievement Award.

 Personal life

-Fernandez hometown is Lubao, Pampanga.
-He came from famous Padilla showbiz clan in his maternal side.
-Robin, BB Gandanghari, and Rommel Padilla are his cousins and Zsa Zsa Padilla is a niece.
-He has one son, Mark Anthony Fernandez, with former partner Alma Moreno and two sons, Raphael Fernandez and Renz Fernandez with Lorna Tolentino, his wife.
-His grandson Grae (son of Mark Anthony Fernandez) also joined the showbiz industry.
+Fernandez's hometown was Lubao, Pampanga.
+He was a member of the Padilla family in his maternal side.
+Actress Merle Fernandez was his sister, Robin, BB Gandanghari, and Rommel Padilla were his cousins and Zsa Zsa Padilla was his niece.
+He had two sons, Raphael Fernandez and Renz Fernandez with Lorna Tolentino, his wife, and one son, Mark Anthony Fernandez, with former partner Alma Moreno.
+His grandson Grae (son of Mark Anthony Fernandez) also joined the entertainment industry.

-He was survived by his wife, sons, and cousins; consequently, as he is the Padilla brothers' cousin, his grandson, Grae Fernandez, is the nephew of teen king Daniel Padilla.
+He was survived by his wife, sons, and cousins; consequently, as he was the Padilla brothers' cousin, his grandson, Grae Fernandez, is the nephew of teen king Daniel Padilla.

 Politics

-During the 2001 elections, Fernandez ran for mayor of Quezon City under the banner of the Puwersa ng Masa.
+During the 2001 elections, Fernandez ran for mayor of Quezon City under the banner of Laban ng Demokratikong Pilipino's Puwersa ng Masa.
 Although he garnered most of the votes in District 2 where the voters were composed mostly of indigent citizens, he lost in the remaining three districts and was defeated by then-House Speaker Sonny Belmonte of the People Power Coalition.